Frequently asked questions

 - ensuring robust procedures are in place for the implementation of professional revalidation, which are consistent among the relevant regulators

 The difference between a regulator and professional body varies for different professions.
-These days it is usual to separate the regulatory function from the functions of a membership body that represents a profession.
+These days it is usual to separate the regulatory function, from the functions of a membership body that represents a profession.
 So, while it used to be common for professional bodies to have a regulatory function that is no longer the case.
-In Public Health, the two are separate and it is necessary to be registered with the regulator but not necessarily to be a member of a professional body, although the latter is considered to be good practice, since professional bodies often offer access to CPD and member networks.
+In public health, the two are separate and the two are separate with UKPHR being the most obvious regulator and the UK Faculty of Public Health the main professional body.
+Our first obligation is public protection, the Faculty’s is professional representation. ?it is necessary to be registered with the regulator but not necessarily to be a member of a professional body, although the latter is considered to be good practice, since professional bodies often offer access to valuable services like CPD and member networks.

-In Public Health, for specialists, there are three regulators, the General Medical Council who regulate public health doctors, the General Dental Council who regulate public health dentists and the UKPHR who regulate the multidisciplinary workforce.
-However, there are also other regulators for public health practitioners, including the UKPHR, the Chartered Institute for Environmental Health and the Nursing and Midwifery Council.
+In public health, for specialists, there are three regulators, the General Medical Council (GMC) who regulate public health doctors, the General Dental Council (GDC) who regulate public health dentists and UKPHR who regulate the multidisciplinary workforce.
+For public health practitioners, there are several relevant regulators and registers beside UKPHR including, for example, the Nursing and Midwifery Council (NMC).
+It concerns us that some practitioners are not regulated.

 - Maintaining a register of practitioners